Cuesta de Moyano in Madrid

 In Leaf Madrid we love culture, books, libraries…we even have a tour in the writer’s district! that covers the whole area in between the two lines marked on the map above.
 That is why in our weekly post we needed to talk about Cuesta de Moyano!

-If you like these curiosities about Madrid and you want to know much more about the curiosities of the city, came with us one morning and Discover the Secrets of Madrid in our Free Walking Tours!
+If you like these curiosities about Madrid and you want to know much more about the curiosities of the city, came with us one morning and Discover the Secrets of Madrid in our Free Walking Tours in Madrid!